 Now, you need to remember the structures of an imidazole ring and an indole ring.
 However, there is no shortcut rule to memorize those rings but you can always play around these two rings to distinguish them and positioning of the nitrogen atom in the ring.

 For histidine, replace one H atom of the side chain of the alanine with an imidazole ring, you will get histidine.
 In the same way, if you remove one H atom of the side chain of the alanine with an indole ring, you will get tryptophan.
 That’s so simple.

-In the case of proline, you have to understand what imino group is.
+In the case of proline, you have to understand what the imino group is.
 An imino group is the one in which a nitrogen atom is connected to two different carbon atoms rather than hydrogen atoms.
-Proline is the only amino acid that has imino group.
+Proline is the only amino acid that has an imino group.
 It means that two of the H atoms of its amino group are replaced with two carbon atoms.
-Other amino acids have amino group, but proline has imino group.
+Other amino acids have an amino group, but proline has an imino group.
 So, to remember the structure of proline, connect alpha carbon of the glycine with amino N using a propyl group.
 It’s so simple.
-Propyl group attached to amino N and alpha C creates a ring structure; a unique structure of the proline.
+The propyl group attached to amino N and alpha C creates a ring structure; a unique structure of the proline.

 Now, come to the alanine again.
-Now, replace the two H atoms of the side chain of the alanine with two CH3 group, you will get valine.
+Now, replace the two H atoms of the side chain of the alanine with two CH3 groups, you will get valine.
 If you replace one H atom of the side chain of the alanine with an isopropyl group, you will get leucine.
 And if you change the position of the terminal methyl group to the beta carbon, you will get isoleucine.
 Isn’t that simpIt’s It’s really simple.
 Now, only two amino acids left for which you need to memorize the structure.

 For arginine and lysine